apache/maven-site/content/markdown/faq-unoffical.md

 Then `$myproperty=propertyvalue`

-### How do replace `<attainGoal>` from m1 in m2?
+### How do I replace `<attainGoal>` from Maven 1 in Maven 2?

-I want to build a plugin with multiple goal, some goal might be aliases and call other goals.
-How do I do that in m2?
+I want to build a plugin with multiple goals.
+Some goals might be aliases and call other goals.
+How do I do that in Maven?

 ### Why do I get `java.lang.NoClassDefFoundError: org/codehaus/classworlds/Launcher` when I try to execute Maven?